Making an Inquiry or Complaint Regarding a Notary Public

 If you believe a notary public has acted in violation of the law, there are several ways to contact us about the problem.

-- Write our staff by e-mail at email@example.com for assistance.
+- Contact our staff via e-mail at firstname.lastname@example.org for assistance.

 Your cooperation and information is important to help improve notary practice and stop fraud.